scratchvoid/Rep-1/README.md

 - 👋 Hi, I’m @scratchvoid
 - 👀 I’m interested in video postproduction, digital animation, motion graphics & web design.
-- 🌱 I’m currently learning , 3d animation, digital marketing, social media and online advertising..
+- 🌱 I’m currently learning, digital marketing, social media and online advertising to be able to apply it to my business.
 - 💞️ I’m looking to collaborate on graphic and web design, animation & motion graphics.
 Also, I would like to learn to write code.
 - 📫 To reach me, please send a message to scratchvoid@gmail.com.